Harry2210/Harry2210/README.md

 ## 💬 Dev Philosophy

-> “Focus is a superpower.
-I build tools that protect it.” 🚀

----

-## ⚡ Bonus

-✔️ Clean Code
-✔️ Real-World Projects
-✔️ Constant Learning
-✔️ Strong Discipline
+> “Focus is a superpower. the mind is a fucking crazy thing in this world just give it access and then it has potential to fuck the world.” 🚀

 ---